Saquon Barkley reveals what troubled him after Super Bowl win

 “She's there supporting her significant other, and she's made the game bigger,” he said.
 “In football, we're all about how we can expand the game internationally.
 We're traveling to Brazil and Mexico, and apparently, Australia soon.
 Her being a part of it is only helping that, so I don't get the slack that she's getting.”

-“Should've stayed w that thick sh**,” he wrote over a photo of himself and Kelce on the field at the Super Bowl.
+“Should've stayed w that thick s***,” he wrote over a photo of himself and Kelce on the field at the Super Bowl.

-He followed up with another trolling incident at the Eagles parade when he wore a t-shirt that read, “Swifties Can LIX My B****.”
+He followed up with another trolling incident at the Eagles parade when he wore a t-shirt that read, “Swifties Can LIX My Ba**s.”

 While Gardner-Johnson is still making headlines trolling, Barkley is trying to win another Super Bowl next year.